Formaldehyde Pollutant Air component air-Q

 Formaldehyde is also produced by incomplete combustion and other oxidation processes of longer-chain organic substances - such as methane and volatile organic compounds (VOCs).
 Formaldehyde is also produced by smoking.

-Formaldehyde is formed in the atmosphere by photo-oxidation (of methane) and has a concentration there of about 1 ppb (parts per billion).
+Formaldehyde is also produced in the atmosphere by photo-oxidation (of methane) and has a concentration of approx. 1 ppb (parts per billion).

 Industrially, CH₂O is produced by the so-called catalytic oxidation of methanol.